kforner/rcpp_progress/dev.md

  - `make check`: to check the package

 ### docker-checker

+N.B: this is somewhat deprecated by the vscode devcontainer (see above).

 A Dockerfile (<docker_checker/Dockerfile>) is provided to help building the dev environment (built on rocker/r-devel) in which to develop